Bassim789/pattern-web/README.rst

 2.2 Advanced Interface
 **************
-Once the Advanced settings checkbox is selected, a new box reveals itself on top of the window.
-It enables the user to enter a License key and choose the language of the retrieved data. img
+Once the **Advanced settings** checkbox is selected, a new box reveals itself on top of the window.
+It enables the user to enter a License key and choose the Language of the retrieved data. img

 3. Message
 **************
-"*Setting changed.
-Click send.*"
+*Setting changed.
+Click send.*
 This message informs the user that th settings have been changed and are ready to be sent.

-"*Data correctly sent to output: <n> segments.*"
+*Data correctly sent to output: <n> segments.*
 The data, comprises of <n> number of segments has been sent to the output correctly.

-"*No data sent to output.*"
+*No data sent to output.*
 The search didn't retrieve any data.
 When confronted to this message, the user should try to simplify the query.